pavanvyn/orbitral-angles-animation/README.md

-Python-based animation of the Keplerian orbital angles - inclination, logitude of ascending node and argument of periapsis
+This is a python3-based animator of the Keplerian orbital angles - inclination, longitude of ascending node and argument of periapsis.
+There is no user input required -- just tun the python3 module.
+It is straightforward to change the orbit parameters and athe camera angles within the code.